 The counterfeit opioid pills appear as if a pharmaceutical company, sometimes even labeled as Xanax or other drugs, makes them.
 As a result, some users might have a false sense of security, a belief that the pills were manufactured in a measured and controlled setting.
 This leads to clusters of overdoses and deaths, a pattern that’s become all too familiar across the United States.
 In Sacramento County, more than 50 people overdosed on fentanyl pills in the first three months of 2016, and in one 12-day stretch, 10 people died.

-The Food and Drug Administration recently approved the medication in a nasal spray form, and a few states have even gone so far as to make it available as an over-the-counter drug.
+- The Food and Drug Administration recently approved the medication in a nasal spray form, and a few states have even gone so far as to make it available as an over-the-counter drug at most pharmacies.

 Give us your feedback about this page here